ash-project/igniter/README.md

 {:igniter, "~> 0.5", optional: true}
 ```

-This ensures that end users can install as outlined above, and `:igniter` will not be compiled into their production application.
+`optional: true` ensures that end users can install as outlined above, and `:igniter` will not be included in their production application.

-## Patterns
+### Patterns

 Mix tasks built with Igniter are both individually callable, _and_ composable.
 This means that tasks can call each other, and also end-users can create and customize their own generators composing existing tasks.